jeremy-ebinum/full-stack-open-2020/part4/bloglist-backend/README.md

 ## Routes

-The server supports the following routes
+The server supports the following routes:

 - /api/blogs - for blogs resources (GET, POST)
 - /api/blogs/:id - for blogs members (GET, PUT, DELETE)
 - /api/users - for users resources (GET, POST)
 - /api/login - for users login (POST)

+Additional routes with NODE_ENV=test:

+- /api/testing/reset - to clear the database (POST)
+- /api/testing/blogs - to fetch blogs in database (GET)
+- /api/testing/users - to fetch users in database (GET)

 ## Available Scripts

 ### `npm start`

 Runs the server on the defined port.

+### `npm run start:test`

+Runs the server with configurations to ease End-to-End testing/ Sets NODE_ENV to test and enables optional routes and a mocked db

 ### `npm run watch`